A Seat at the Table: Music and lyrics

 The album's themes include rage, despair and empowerment.
 It comprises funk, neo soul, psychedelic soul and contemporary R&B. The album opens with 90-second long track "Rise" released a year earlier.
 "Weary" is a track filled with organs, guitar and bass and speaks about weariness and loneliness.
 "Borderline (An Ode to Self-Care)" has the same theme.
 "Interlude: The Glory Is in You" has the theme of finding self-peace.
 "Cranes in the Sky" is an upbeat track that speaks about attempts to alleviate the pain in alcohol, sex, music or even running away.
 In the following interview, Solange's father and former manager Mathew Knowles speaks about his childhood filled with integration, segregation and racism, which left him "angry for years".
 "Mad", featuring Lil Wayne, is a track about indignation and anger.
 "Don't You Wait" contains elements of funk, drums and bass and contains a statement from Solange's mother Tina Knowles.
 "Don't Touch My Hair" comprises electronic and funk music and explores a common experience for African-American women.
 Following interlude speaks about worth and independence.
 "F.U.B.U." is a nod to 1990s fashion label For Us By Us.
 The following interlude has the message "Don't let anybody steal your magic".
 "Don't Wish Me Well" contains elements of electronic and psychedelic soul music.
 "Pedestals" also has a theme of self-care.
 "Scales" is a down-tempo track.
 Also, all lyrics were written alongside images in an accompanying digital art book, released on Solange's official website.

+Visuals

+Solange said that A Seat at the Table was an exercise in world-making, through which she could reclaim a sense of home.
+By representing Black cowboys in her album visuals, she attempted to reclaim narratives about Houston, Texas which had been whitewashed.
+The album visuals also featured elements of chopped and screwed and candy painting culture from Houston.